hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The most typical situation is when you are logged as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.

 In those cases, there is no iLO underneath the operating system.
-Hence the CHIF driver, although present as a file somewhere on disk, cannot not be be loaded in the OS kernel and the application (iLOrest, SUM, iSUT) returns the error because it cannot connect to it.
+Hence the CHIF driver, although present as a file somewhere on disk, cannot not be loaded in the OS kernel and the application (iLOrest, SUM, iSUT) returns the error because it cannot connect to it.

 The following picture shows an SSH privileged session into a VMware virtual machine and an iLOrest in-band management command returning the error.